Petersburg, Alaska

 Petersburg is a census-designated place (CDP) in and essentially the borough seat of Petersburg Borough, Alaska, United States.
 The population was 3,043 at the 2020 census, up from 2,948 in 2010.
+The town is the headquarters of the Petersburg Indian Association, a federally recognized tribe of Tlingit people.

 The borough encompasses Petersburg and Kupreanof, plus mostly uninhabited areas stretching to the Canadian–American border and the southern boundary of the City and Borough of Juneau.
 While the city of Petersburg ceased to exist as a separate administrative entity (the borough assembly created a service area to assume operation of the former city's services), the tiny city of Kupreanof remains separate within the borough.

 History

 Founded by the Norwegian immigrant Peter Buschmann, Petersburg is known for its strong Norwegian traditions and nicknamed "Little Norway".

 Tlingits from Kupreanof Island had long used a summer fish camp at the north end of Mitkof Island.
-Earlier cultures of indigenous people also used the island: remnants of fish traps and some petroglyphs have been carbon-dated back some 10,000 years.
+Earlier cultures of Indigenous people also used the island: remnants of fish traps and some petroglyphs have been carbon-dated back some 10,000 years.
+Shell middens have been dated to 1,200 years ago.

 European explorers to Mitkof Island encountered the Tlingit.
-In the nineteenth century, Peter Buschmann, a Norwegian immigrant, settled here, building a cannery, sawmill, docks and early structures.
+In the 19th century, Peter Buschmann, a Norwegian immigrant, settled here, building a cannery, sawmill, docks and early structures.
 The settlement was named Petersburg after him, and it flourished as a fishing port.
 Icebergs from the nearby LeConte Glacier provided a source for cooling fish.